- newsletter signups

-Adult world of marketing really follows the rules of child psychology it seems: the more kids hear that they won’t get some particular toy, the more they want it.
+The adult world of marketing follows the rules of child psychology it seems: the more kids hear that they won’t get some particular toy, the more they want it.

 Conversions are easy to track and measure with Google Analytics, but there’s a catch.

-Conversion metrics are very important but unable to show you all the actions people perform on your website.
-Conversions only track actions that are only performed by about 2-10% of people.
-No need to spend 100% of time to track and analyze 2% of customers, but increasing the amount of those customers from 2 to 10 per cent is a good profitable decision.
-Avinash Kaushik, the guru of analytics and conversion optimization, recommends to follow the percentage of objective completion number instead of concentrating on conversion level.
+Conversion metrics are crucial but unable to show you all the actions people perform on your website.
+Conversions only track activities that only performed by about 2-10% of people.
+No need to spend 100% of the time to monitor and analyze 2% of customers, but increasing the amount of those customers from 2 to 10 percent is an excellent profitable decision.
+Avinash Kaushik, the guru of analytics and conversion optimization, recommends following the percentage of real completion numbers instead of concentrating on conversion level.

 It’s good for clients and good for your team: it helps improve the website usability and determine what needs fixing and tracking.